Gwenpool: West Coast Avengers Vol. 3

 After recently having been beaten up and humiliated with tickling by a clone of Squirrel Girl, and later attending the funeral of a separate Skrull duplicate of Squirrel Girl, Gwen visits Kate Bishop in Los Angeles, before being drafted to join the accidentally reformed West Coast Avengers.
 She instantly enters into conflict with one of the members, Quentin Quire, but their clashes and shouting matches eventually evolve into passionate kisses.
 However, Gwen later informs the camera crew following the team that she started a relationship with Quentin partly because she felt a romantic plot would make her less of a supporting player and thus less likely to die, having also considered establishing a romantic relationship with America Chavez.
 Along with the other Avengers, Gwen helps stop giant monsters created by the original M.O.D.O.K., adopts a baby land-shark she names Jeff, and faces an alliance of villains headed by Madame Masque.
 Later, during the War of the Realms storyline, Gwen and the West Coast Avengers assist Otto Octavius in protecting San Francisco, and she uses her perspective as a Marvel Universe outsider and a fellow B-list hero to help him come to terms with his lack of a star role in the event.

+Spider-Man/Deadpool Vol. 9

+After popping up in the daydream of Wade Wilson while he fights alongside Peter Parker before finding her way "out of this book", Gwen returns to assist the duo in taking on Robbie "The Manipulator" Thompson, a comic-book writer who had written a version of himself into the story as a supervillain, Gwen using her access to the Gutter Space outside reality (no greatly outpowering the duo) to provide the duo with weaponry, and write them through various incarnations of popular events to defeat the Manipulator and render his destruction of reality non-canon, before confining him to prison.